rerun/rerun/modules/stubbs/README.md

 Each module can contain a test suite of scripts.
 Stubbs will run a module's tests via the `test` command.

-Here the unit tests for the "freddy" module are executed via `test`:
+Here the unit tests for the "freddy" module are executed via `stubbs:test`:

 	rerun stubbs:test -name freddy
 	[tests]